1. Four 100-level courses

 475 Seminar in Community Psychology

 The practice of community psychology is typically directed toward the design and evaluation of strategies aimed at facilitating empowerment, preventing psychological disorders, and promoting social justice and change.
 The goal is to optimize the well-being of individuals and communities with innovative and alternative interventions designed in collaboration with affected community members and with other related disciplines inside and outside of psychology.
 This course is an advanced seminar that focuses in depth on special topics in the field of community psychology.
 Topics may include substance abuse and addiction, delinquency, stress and coping, prevention vs. intervention, social support, and program consultation and evaluation.
 Students will develop their understanding of topical issues by reading primary and secondary sources and participating in class discussions and applied exercises.
+This course is a Health Studies elective.

 Prerequisites: 201 and 202.